 Sources of income can include:

 - Dividend investments – where you receive monthly or quarterly dividends for your investments in the stock market.
-I’m a particularly big fan of low-cost index funds.
+I’m a huge fan of low-cost index funds.

-- Passive Income – where you receive money on a regular basis without doing any active labor.
+- Passive Income – where you receive money regularly without doing any active labor.
 This is like making money while you sleep – who doesn’t want that?

-- Real estate crowdlending – when you are participating in real estate crowdlending, you are basically owning part of a real estate property.
+- Real estate crowdlending – when you participate in real estate crowdlending, you basically own part of a real estate property.
 Here are the 9 platforms that I personally would recommend when you want to try it out.

 - Rental property – this can be long term or short term rental (like Airbnb).